sbarissonmez/mac-address-lookup/README.md

 # MAC Address Lookup

-This script easily find MAC address using Scrapli
+This tool searches for a MAC address in the switch's connected host devices and detects the port to which it is connected.